Relating Different Definitions of Linear Series on Tropical Curves

-To explain this concept, we show an example from \cite[Section~2]{eriksson2000combinatorial} of a non-rankable array.
-In Figure 2, let the rows be the first dimension, the columns be the second dimension, and the layers be the third dimension.
-Then $\mathrm{rk}_{1}P = \mathrm{rk}_3 P = 2$ and $\mathrm{rk}_2 P = 1$, so the dot array is not rankable.
+Figure \ref{Fig:nonrankable-dot-array} illustrates an example from \cite[Section~2]{eriksson2000combinatorial} of a non-rankable array.
+Let the rows be the first dimension, the columns be the second dimension, and the layers be the third dimension.
+As in the style of \cite{amini2022limit}, we use the convention that the point in the bottom-left corner of the array is the minimum element of the poset $[r+1]^d$, and the point in the top-right corner of the array is the maximum element of the poset $[r+1]^d$.
+So, the set of dotted points of $P$ in Figure \ref{Fig:nonrankable-dot-array} is $\{ (2,1,1), (3,2,2), (1,2,3) \}$.
+Then $\mathrm{rk}_{1}P = \mathrm{rk}_3 P = 3$ and $\mathrm{rk}_2 P = 2$, so the dot array is not rankable.